hashicorp/terraform-website/content/source/docs/cloud/api/notification-configurations.html.md

 # Notification Configurations API

-Terraform Enterprise can be configured to send notifications for run state transitions.
+Terraform Cloud can be configured to send notifications for run state transitions.
 The configuration allows you to specify a destination URL, request type, and what events will trigger the notification.
 Each workspace can have up to 20 notification configurations, and they apply to all runs for that workspace.

 ## Notification Triggers